 Soup is the ideal medium for growing bacteria.
 If left unrefrigerated for more than six hours, it should be brought to a boil, and kept simmering for twenty minutes.

 The following is excerpted from Horace Kephart’s turn of the century masterpiece, “Camping and Woodcraft.”
-It underscores the ancient principle that the good things that go into the stockpot are restricted only by sound judgement, and never by a recipe.
+It underscores the ancient principle that the good things that go into the stockpot are restricted only by sound judgement, and never by a written recipe.
 Such judgement can only be acquired through reading, observation, and cooking.
-Towards this end, the stockpot is a kindhearted and forgiving teacher.
+Towards this end, the stockpot is a kind, forgiving, and inspirational teacher.

 The best thing in a fixed camp is the stock-pot.